MobileRobots/ros-arnl/README.md

 Transform (tf) data are provided for the robot base in the map and the laser scan.

-In addition, ARNL ArNetworking services are provided, so ARNL can be accessed and configured via MobileEyes or other ArNetworking clients.
-Use MobileEyes to perform scanning for map generation, and use Mapper3 to process the scan and upload the map to ARNL.

 This is intended for simple operation of ARNL navigation, and as a base for further features to be added.